 How to Allow Roughhousing While Keeping Your Kids Safe

 Here’s how to keep your rough-and-tumble kids safe and respectful (without you feeling like a full-time referee).

 There’s a difference between rowdy and dangerous.
 Sometimes kids are just loud and boisterous and it feels more chaotic than it actually is.
 Your instincts will tell you if there’s something to worry about, and if you’re not sure, check in with the kids and ask how they’re doing.

-Clear a space in a carpeted room (or lay down blankets or mats) for safe play.
+Clear a space in a carpeted room (or lay down blankets or nontoxic play mats) for safe wild behavior.
 Pillows and other soft items can help cushion a fall.